marianatuma/high-performance-blog/README.md

 ## Tech Stack

-- **Azion**: Brazilian platform that provides CDN, edge computing and security services.
+- **Azion**: Brazilian platform that provides CDN, edge computing and security services for high-performance and scalability.
 You can learn more about Azion [here](https://www.azion.com/en/)
   - Azion automatically creates Github actions that handle CI/CD, and an Angular boilerplate project.
 - **Angular**: No introduction needed.